Skip to Content

 (subsequent Aurora Award-winner)

-[Note: IFWA has been holding annual workshops since 1996; in all that time, Robert J. Sawyer is the only person ever asked to return to facilitate a second workshop for them, which he did in 2003 and he was asked back yet again in 2009, facilitating a totally unprecedented third workshop for them.]
+[Note: IFWA has been holding annual workshops since 1996, with Robert J. Sawyer facilitating the very first one.
+In all the time since, he is the only person ever asked to return to facilitate a second workshop for them, which he did in 2003 and he was asked back yet again in 2009, facilitating a totally unprecedented third workshop for them.]

 “A million thanks for the great seminar this afternoon.
 We rarely see presenters respond with the passion you brought to the discussion, and you can be sure the subscribers from all over your country are going to remember what you said for a long, long time.
 You addressed so many core issues, and you addressed them with such passion (that word again) and intellect our subscribers very rarely, if ever, get a chance to hear such free-flowing, knowledgeable discussion.”